 On October 11, 2016, we entered into an agreement as anchor tenant with SemCAMS ULC for firm processing of an additional 120 MMcf/d of raw gas from our condensate rich Montney play in the Wapiti area of Alberta.
 The processing capacity will be added in three incremental steps of 40 MMcf/d, commencing in 2019, 2020, and 2021 respectively.
 The agreement is underpinned by take-or-pay terms for a period of 15 years, and the 80% take-or-pay terms provide flexibility to produce above or below these firmly contracted amounts.
 The capacity will be provided via the new 200 MMcf/d gas plant at Gold Creek that began operations in early 2019.
 We will supply gas to this contract from the Gold Creek, Pipestone, Elmworth, and surrounding areas.
 In 2018 we entered into an agreement with SemCAMS ULC to construct the Pipestone Pipeline Project to connect our Pipestone South compressor station to the new plant in Gold Creek.
-Contracted transportation of raw gas will be added in two incremental steps with 40 MMcf/d available by late fourth quarter 2019, increasing to 60 MMcf/d by mid-2020.
+Contracted transportation of raw gas will be added in two incremental steps with 40 MMcf/d that started late in the third quarter 2019, increasing to 60 MMcf/d by mid-2020.
 Bilbo and adjacent southern lands will continue to be processed at the Keyera Simonette gas plant.
 When added to our existing capacity, the SemCAMS ULC gas plant agreement will expand our total Wapiti area firm processing capacity to approximately 277 MMcf/d of raw gas by 2021.
-We intend to continue to pursue other processing and transportation agreements as we develop our Wapiti Montney play to provide line-of-sight to future capacity and production growth.